richien/casting-agency/backend/docs/APIDOCS.md

 - General
     - Updates the supplied fields for the actor object with the given ID.
-    - Takes a json object containing any of the fields; name, age and gender in the request body.
+    - Takes a json object containing any of the fields; name, dob(date of birth - ISO format) and gender in the request body.
     - Returns an actor object and a success value of true.

 - Request Arguments: